grzegorz914/homebridge-melcloud-control/README.md

    * Restart Homebridge and try add it to the Home app again.

 ### About the plugin!
-* All devices are detected automatically..
+* All devices are detected automatically.
-* The plugin can working with two modes Thermostat and Heater Cooler, selectable in plugin settinge.
+* The plugin working with two modes, Thermostat or Heater Cooler, selectable in plugin settings.
-* Possible to control:
+* Possible control of Air Conditioner:
   * Power ON/OFF.
   * Operating mode OFF/HEAT/COOL/AUTO.
   * Heating/Cooling temperature.